naver/ngrinder/README.md

 nGrinder
 ========

-It is the platform of stress tests which enables you to execute script creation, test execution, monitoring, and result report generator simultaneously.
-The opensource nGrinder offers easy ways to conduct stress tests by eliminating inconveniences and providing integrated environments.
+nGrinder is a platform for stress tests that enables you to execute script creation, test execution, monitoring, and result report generator simultaneously.
+The open-source nGrinder offers easy ways to conduct stress tests by eliminating inconveniences and providing integrated environments.

-To get to know what's different from grinder?
+Want to to know what's changed from the orginial grinder platform?
  * Checkout http://www.cubrid.org/wiki_ngrinder/entry/architecture !

 To get to know what's different from previous ngrinder 2.0?